poivronjaune/BHTP-Docs/README.md

 # Brothers Hobby Trading Platform - Documentation project
 Work in progress
-Documentation for the BHTP Platform project published on readtehDocs website.
+Documentation for the BHTP Tools project published on readtehDocs website.